-Instant Plans & Elevations Ready for Layout
+SketchUp Plans & Elevations Ready For Layout with FlexTools’ New Features

 Thinking and designing in 3D are core principles of working with FlexTools in Sketchup.
 Exporting technical documentation from the 3D model to 2D plans and elevations is no less important!